aestears/website/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I am an plant ecologist interested in the impact of global change on the ecological processes that shape plant populations and communities.
+I am a plant ecologist interested in the impact of global change on the ecological processes that shape plant populations and communities.
 I am particularly excited about using creative statistical and computational approaches to answer questions and communicate about data and results with managers, conservationists, and the public.